backstage-technical-services/asset-database/README.md

 ### Run database migrations
 Run `scripts/site.sh manage migrate` to apply the database migrations.

-You can check they have applied properly by observing the created tables on PhpMyAdmin: http://localhost:8080/index.php?route=/database/structure&db=asset_register

 ### Creating an account
 Create the first admin account by running `scripts/site.sh manage createsuperuser` and following the prompts.